polterguy/phosphorusfive-dox/README.md

 ## Version

-The current version you are reading, was created around the same time as Phosphorus Five version 2.0 was released.
+The current version you are reading, was created around the same time as Phosphorus Five version 5.0 was released.
 The book might be updated, as changes occurs in Phosphorus Five, and new releases are being created.
-The book's current version itself is 1.0.
+The book's current version itself is 5.0.
 However, the book will inevitably change as P5 changes.

 ## License and copyright

 The book is licensed under the terms of the GPL, version 3, and copyright Thomas Hansen, thomas@gaiasoul.com, 2017.

-I could have chosen another license, such as Creative Commons, which probably would be a more *"logical"* choice.
-However, partially as a funny detail, and partially out of respect for P5 and the GPL - I have chosen to license it as GPL, to make sure the book stays open.

-This choice of license also easily allows you to create patches to the book, and supply to me, at the main GitHub project site for the book - Which can be found [here](https://github.com/polterguy/phosphorusfive-dox).

-*"Sharing is caring"*

-And remember; *"Mostly harmless, and don't panic!"* ... ;)
+> Sharing is caring